Preparing for DMS 2.0

 Include this information in your dispute resolution system overview:

-- the frequency of mediator trainings on Part C regulations; and
+- The frequency of mediator trainings on Part C regulations

 - how your system maintains and implements an administrative state complaint process, including:

-- the extent to which other state partner agency/entity or contractors assist with the compliant process; and
+- The extent to which other state partner agency/entity or contractors assist with the compliant process

-- the frequency of due process trainings for hearing officers; and
+- The frequency of due process trainings for hearing officers

-- how you ensure conclusions from the dispute resolution processes are implemented; and
+- How you ensure conclusions from the dispute resolution processes are implemented

 Data